Lightning-AI/litdata/README.md

   <summary> ✅ Map transformations</summary>
 &nbsp;

+Apply the same change to different parts of the dataset at once to save time and effort.

 The `map` operator can be used to apply a function over a list of inputs.